 This special event — Is College Bad for your Brain? — explores the epidemic of stress overwhelming college students and what you can do about it.
 It highlights a university that puts stress-busting meditation at the core of its curriculum.
 This is the second event in the ChangeMaking Series, hosted by MUM and the David Lynch Foundation (DLF).

-If you were unable to attend the ChangeMakers event on campus in February, now you can view highlights from the event featuring our various speakers, as well as the full two-part event videos further below:
+If you were unable to attend the ChangeMakers event on campus in February, now you can view videos of highlights, individual speakers, and the full webcast.

 Individual talks (not in chronological conference order)

 Heart to heart with a heart surgeon – Dr. Hassan Tetteh

 A conversation with renowned heart transplant surgeon, Dr. Hassan Tetteh, exploring his personal story of discovering “the healer within” as well as how to transform the effects of stress on the heart in order to lead a more happy, effective and healthy life.
 His favorite John Steinbeck quote captures his vision: “A sad soul can kill you quicker than a germ”; and he adds that “Identifying the goals, beliefs and human connections that enrich our souls can be just as essential to healthy living as any medical treatment”.

 The crazy clown suit of stress – David Lynch

 Global Disruptor David Lynch takes us on a tour-de-force Q & A session with students exploring donut holes, creativity and transcending, how to run with great ideas, and especially how to take off this “crazy clown suit of stress” and keep it off for good.
 A deep dive into the world of David Lynch and his vision for a more enlightened future for higher education!

 Who you gonna call?
 Stress busters! – Michael Sternfeld